intermittentnrg/intermittent-importers/README.md

 ## Output Formats

-Data can be processed into various formats through the `Out2` module:
+Data can be processed into various formats through the `Out` module:

 - Generation data by fuel type
 - Unit capacity and details